Windows Device Console (Devcon.exe)

 - Third-party driver packages in the driver store

-Search for devices DevCon can search for installed and uninstalled devices on a local or remote computer by hardware ID, device instance ID, or device setup class.
+Search for devices DevCon can search for devices on a local or remote computer by hardware ID, device instance ID, or device setup class.

 Change device settings DevCon can change the status or configuration of Plug and Play (PnP) devices on the local computer in the following ways: